tylerjachimski/sports-reference/README.md

 This is the README.md file explaining the solution to the coding question for the Sports Reference Engineering Internship position.

 ## How to Run the Program
 First, ensure you have the tabulate package installed for Python 3 in order to properly view the table generated.
-This can be done by typing the following in the terminal:
+This can be done by typing the following in the terminal in VSCode:
 ```
 $ pip3 install tabulate
 ```